 By the way, there are always protests around this area on 17 November, which is the anniversary of the Polytechnic Uprising.
 Here is some more info on protests in Athens on 17 November.

 Plaka and Anafiotika are among the most visited areas of Athens.
 Tourists and locals can easily spot a few lovely artworks.

-This small mural in Plaka was made by Sonke, possibly the most instantly recognisable street artist in Athens and beyond.
+This small mural in Plaka was made by Sonke, possibly the most instantly recognizable street artist in Athens and beyond.

-The art work below is a little tricky to find, but its vibrant colours are stunning.
+The art work below is a little tricky to find, but its vibrant colors are stunning.
 You can find it if you walk down from Anafiotika into Plaka.

 Finally, this graffiti on a temporary construction, is trying to pass a message… or two!

 Those upcoming neighbourhoods are home to some of the best street art in Athens.
 If you walk around, you are likely to come across street artists on-the-job!

 You will find street art everywhere, even in abandoned backyards.